Dr Scott R. Fox

 * I took on youth working responsibilities during my school years, in which I continued attending the group on a voluntary basis afterwards (3 years) before I secured this paid position in the youth group (2 years). * I was asked to undertake a counselling qualification, which I accepted.
 At the time of completion, I was the youngest person to have ever achieved the qualification. * Using the counselling skills, I was responsible for confidentially assisting the young people within the group with any concerns they had. * I was also partially responsible for supervising the group in activities, such as rock-climbing, swimming, snowboarding, etc. * Funding was also a vital aspect to my responsibilities, where I assisted my colleagues in writing the funding application so that the group could remain active.
 This was successful in the first application (2011).

-Dr Scott R. Fox Skills
+Dr Scott R. Fox education

-Frequently Asked Questions about Dr Scott R. Fox
+Frequently asked questions about Dr Scott R. Fox

 What company does Dr Scott R. Fox work for?

-Dr Scott R. Fox works for Schuco Uk
+Dr Scott R. Fox works for Schuco UK.

 What schools did Dr Scott R. Fox attend?